coreos/docs/cluster-management/setup/update-strategies/index.md

 ## Auto-Updates with a Maintenance Window

-In this example, auto-reboot strategy is turned off so we can schedule it in a maintencence window in which a script checks if an update has been downloaded.
+In this example, auto-reboot strategy is turned off so we can schedule it in a maintenance window in which a script checks if an update has been downloaded.
 If a reboot is needed and etcd service is running on the system, then call locksmithctl reboot to get a lock and reboot; otherwise, run a simple reboot after a random delay to prevent workers from rebooting at the same time.

 A timeframe in which to update can be specified by using two systemd units, a very simple service and a timer to run it on your schedule: